hct-ux/preact-netlify/content/component/radio.md

 ---
 title: Radio
 date: 2022-06-17T08:46:03.351Z
-description: >-
-  Radios allow users to indicate a preference or make a selection from a short list, with the following options:
+description: Radios allow users to indicate a preference or make a selection from a short list.

-  * State (default, error, disabled)

-  * Horizontal
 preview: https://ds.gbgplc.com/react/iframe.html?id=molecules-forms-groups--form-group-radio-list-element
 dos:
   - Radios are best for 2-8 options and often preferable over selects due to all